 6. Direct Metal Laser Sintering (DMLS)

-When you’re in the market for a process that can 3D print directly in metal, look to direct metal laser sintering (DMLS).
+When you’re in the market for a process that can 3D print directly in metal, look to direct metal laser sintering (DMLS) services.
 Similar to selective laser sintering, DMLS machines deposit a thin layer of metallic powder, then use their powerful lasers to trace out each part’s cross section layer by layer, fusing the metallic particles together to form parts.
 Unlike SLS, support structures are required as the heat and stress generated by sintering metal is much greater than with plastics.
 Due to their size, high cost, and the extensive post-processing steps required on parts after printing is completed, DMLS machines tend to only be found in industrial shops, such as those within Xometry’s network.

 This picture shows a DMLS printer at Xometry in the midst of sintering parts from steel powder: